Search…

-The following article describes how to deploy a device or/and user certificates for Windows devices.
+The following article describes deploying a device or/and user certificates for Windows devices.
 The deployment of the SCEPman Root Certificate is mandatory.
-Afterward, you can choose between deploying only device, user or even both certificate types.
+Afterward, you can choose between deploying only the device, user, or even both certificate types.

 Root Certificate